Study at your own pace and location

-You are a business analyst, functional analyst, product owner or data architect.
-Alternatively, you may be involved in business or digital transformations and see the benefit of improving your knowledge of and skills in the field of functional analysis.
+You are a business analyst, product owner or data architect.
+Alternatively, you may be involved in business or digital transformations with a desire to learn more about product management.

 This training course is taught in English; participants are required to have a suitable level of fluency.
 There are no other prerequisites.

 MVPs (Minimum Viable Products) are essential to the agile way of working and to efficiently delivering optimised products.
 In this course, you discover how to use MVPs to receive feedback and learn from it.

 - Outcome vs output vs impact (August 2020)